tripleonard/wireguard-cloudformation/README.md

 Of Note:

-* The default AMI is Amazon Linux 2
+* The default AMI is Amazon Linux 2 and it grabs the latest (NOT FOR PRODUCTION)
 * This sets up the server as a DNS resolver with unbound to prevent [DNS leaking](http://dnsleak.com/)

 Steps: